Bo Brinkman

 Bo Brinkman is an American director, film producer, and actor.
 He is known for portraying Major Walter H. Taylor, the aide-de-camp for General Robert E. Lee, in the film Gettysburg and its prequel Gods and Generals.

 He wrote the film Last Man Club in 1995 to honor his father's service in World War II, which was finally released in 2016 after overcoming significant hurdles.
-In the spring of 2024, he taught a filmaking course at Gettysburg College.
-During filming of his latest project, Gettysburg, 1863, on Baltimore Street in Gettysburg, many noted on social media that a window air conditioning unit was left in view of the set, however Brinkman assures that the unit will not appear in the film.
+In the spring of 2024, he taught a filmmaking course at Gettysburg College.
+During filming of his latest project, Gettysburg 1863, on Baltimore Street in Gettysburg, many noted on social media that a window air conditioning unit was left in view of the set, however Brinkman assures that the unit will not appear in the film.

 Brinkman was married to actress Melissa Gilbert from 1988–1994, with whom he has a son, Dakota.